-Trade receivables that are not yet past due relate to a wide range of customers for whom there was no recent history of default.
-Trade receivables that were past due but not impaired relate to a number of independent customers that have a good track record with the Group.
-Based on past experience, management believes that no additional impairment allowance is necessary in respect of these balances as there has not been a significant change in credit quality and the balances are still considered fully recoverable.
+Trade receivables that were not yet past due relate to a wide range of customers for whom there was no recent history of default.
+Trade receivables that were past due but not impaired related to a number of independent customers that have a good track record with the Group.
+Trade receivables that were past due over 180 days but not impaired related to an independent customer and amounting to approximately HK\$13,000,000 as at 31 March 2012.
+The management has taken legal action for collecting the debts and the PRC lawyer charged with pursuing the matter is of the opinion that the debts can be recovered.
+With the exception of the above, and base on past experience, management believes that no additional impairment allowance is necessary in respect of these balances as there has not been a significant change in credit quality and the balances are still considered fully recoverable.
 The Group does not hold any collateral over these balances.